quantum-kite/kite/docs/documentation/examples/phosphorene.md

 ## Phosphorene
 This is a small tutorial to illustrate the use of KITE to investigate materials with anisotropic electrical conductivity.
-To this end, we consider a simplified tight-binding model for single layer phosphorene[^1].
+To this end, we consider a simplified tight-binding model for single layer phosphorene [^1].
 Even though this model is very simple, it captures the anisotropic band structure of phosphorene, which is Dirac like in one direction and Schrödinger like in the other direction.
-This behaviour results in highly anisotropic transport properties along the different directions[^2].
+This behaviour results in highly anisotropic transport properties [^2].

-We calculate the single energy longitudinal conductivity (`singleshot_conductivity_dc`) in the vicinity of the band gap.
+We calculate the longitudinal conductivity (`singleshot_conductivity_dc`) via the efficient single-shot algorithm [^3] in the vicinity of the band gap.
 This is a fast numerical calculation, that is set to run in a normal laptop for about 3-4 minutes.
 It can reproduce qualitatively the expected anisotropic conductivity along xx and yy directions.

 Here, we highlight parts of the python scripts.
-The complete scripts can be downloaded [for the xx conductivity](https://gist.github.com/quantum-kite/74fe8e72c5be3c3caf74b7620a9ffa7f) and [for the yy conductivity](https://gist.github.com/quantum-kite/b5ea92e6be62c8095efbed2fa8a98587).
+The complete scripts can be retrieved from [KITE's Github repository ](https://github.com/quantum-kite/kite/blob/80a028026956c088f0c8fa4a019155b3b1bdcb78/examples/dccond_phosphorene.py).

 ### Lattice